 I’ve had a rendezvous or two with grief and anger, and I have a few words to share about the experience.
 Maybe something said here can reconnect you with a healing truth.
+Read if you need a little more light.

 To me, grief has proven itself to be another name for love, albeit a confused and very human one.